symlex/symlex/README.md

 ## Donations ##

+Symlex is a non-profit project run entirely by volunteers.
+You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero).
+They will match every donation in the first year.

 Please leave a star if you like this project, it provides enough motivation to keep going.
 Thank you very much! <3